TamirAtia/TamirAtia/README.md

 ### Hi there 👋

-👀 I’m interested in programming
+👀 Interested in programming

-🌱 I have graduated B.Sc. in Computer Science
+🌱 Graduated B.Sc. in Computer Science

-💞️ I’m looking to collaborate on any project
+💞️ Looking to collaborate on any project

 📫 You can reach me via E-mail tamir111994@gmail.com